-The Woodlands Blepharoplasty (Eyelid Surgery)
+The Blepharoplasty (Eyelid Surgery)

 Blepharoplasty is a surgical procedure to remove excess skin and muscle from both the upper and lower eyelids.

-The Woodlands eyelid surgery patients can use the procedure to reduce the appearance of drooping skin or bagginess under the eyes.
+Eyelid surgery patients can use the procedure to reduce the appearance of drooping skin or bagginess under the eyes.

 How Blepharoplasty Works

-The Woodlands eyelid surgery patients receive sedation or general anesthesia.
+Eyelid surgery patients receive sedation or general anesthesia.
 Dr. Myers makes incisions in a way that helps to conceal scars within the natural folds of the eyelids.
 For lower eyelids, he may use a transconjunctival incision (hidden inside the lower eyelid).

 Dr. Myers corrects drooping and bagginess in the eyelids by repositioning fat deposits, tightening muscles and tissues, and removing excess skin.
 Patients receive sutures, skin adhesives, or similar measures to conclude the procedure.